-Tracy Morley is the Executive Director at Camp Awakening, a dream job which allows her to combine over 15 years of not-for-profit experience with a lifetime of summer camp knowledge.
+Tracy Morley is the Executive Director (on maternity leave) at Camp Awakening, a dream job which allows her to combine over 15 years of not-for-profit experience with a lifetime of summer camp knowledge.
 She is passionate about outdoor recreation and firmly believes in the life-changing magic of camp.
 She wishes she could start every day jumping in a lake and end each day around a campfire.

 Tracy recently served on the Board of Directors of the Ontario Camps Association (OCA) as the Director, Special Needs Subclass and is a Board Member and Fellow of The Society of Camp Directors.
 She is also a member of the Association of Fundraising Professionals and volunteers her time with a number of organizations devoted to positive youth development.